AngelBFdev/TwitchAssitant/README.md

 ## Usage

+If you want to use my assistant just share that I'm the creator of the code.

-At the top of the main file are the key words in order to make the program answer
+At the top of the main file are the key words in order to make the program answer:
 ```python
 CHAT_PHRASE = "hey"
 BING_PHRASE = "escúchame"